Skipper93653/SM3DW-BF-Randomizer/README.md

 ### Generating the randomized files

-Select a valid RomFS dump of Super Mario 3D World + Bowser's Fury, enable any additional options and then hit the 'Randomize' button, your file should be outputted in the same directory in a folder called ```romfs-datetime``` (with 'datetime' being the date and time you initiated the randomizing process).
-All green star locks are removed except from Bowser-Castle which keeps the 170 green star lock it has in the vanilla game.
+Select a valid RomFS dump of Super Mario 3D World + Bowser's Fury, enable any additional options and then hit the 'Randomize' button, this should generate a folder called ```romfs-datetime``` (with 'datetime' being the date and time you initiated the randomizing process).
+All green star locks are removed except from the levels with star locks from Bowser-Castle onwards and all collectables and gold goal poles for World Crown.

 ### Playing with the newly generated files